6 Weeks Pregnant

 - Tricks to survive through morning sickness: Eat smaller but much frequent meals.
 Get plenty of rest and power naps all throughout the day.
 Sniff on lemon or ginger or eat watermelon in order to keep nausea at distance.
 You can also eat baked potato chips, avoid on a lot of spicy seasonings, in order to relieve you from painful morning sickness.
 Make sure to pop in your Vitamin B6 tablets, and ask your doctor to help you with morning sickness alleviating medicines

-- Between the nausea and the need to pee: If you are spending a lot of time in bathroom these days, then make sure to not cut back on liquid intake.
+Between the nausea and the need to pee, you might need a breather!
+If you are spending a lot of time in bathroom these days, then make sure to not cut back on liquid intake.
 You should in fact cut back on drinking more and more of coffee as it is diuretic.

 "In 7th week of pregnancy the baby's brain starts developing rapidly.
 So you may notice bloating sensation, aches and pains, accompanied withheadaches, stress, fatigue, dehydration, tiredness, morning sickness, tender breasts and food cravings.It is recommended to plan your Antenatal visit soon, if not already taken.
 Take nutritious meal, and do follow correct medication as it is highly recommended.
 Some light exercise or walk may be very helpful.
 For tender breast, wear easy fitting undergarments and take gentle and warm showers."

-Winter – Winters are extremely dry seasons, hence keeping your skin moisturised though a good spray of rose water or Vaseline after bath is a must.
-Make sure to massage your hair at least twice during a week and whenever you go out in skin, make sure to apply a generous amount of dermatologist-prescribed SPF lotion.
+Winter - Winter are extremely dry seasons, hence keeping your skin moisturised though a good spray of rose water or Vaseline after bath is a must.
+Make sure to massage your hair at least twice during a week and whenever you go out in skin, make sure to apply a generous amount of dermatologist-prescribed SPF lotion